Acadevic/Active-control/README.md

 # Introduction

 Active learning is a form of reinforcement learning that places an emphasis on the cost of sample acquisition, where modern reinforcement learning emphasizes stringing together sequence of decisions to escape local minima.
 For example [1] investigated “The design of experiment using reinforcement learning” by having a car escaping a bowl by driving around to build up enough momentum and catapult out.
-In contrast, active learning finds its roots in mining [2] where rock samples are extracted by drilling deep and expensive wholes to find the optimum position for the mine.
+In contrast, active learning finds its roots in mining [2] where rock samples are extracted by drilling deep and expensive holes to find the optimum position for a mine.
+The goal is to find sample efficient data for modeling.
 A large body of current work investigates active-learning for classification problems [3], by selecting the most informative samples to be labeled by a human oracle.
 According to [4] substantially less work considers regression.

 This work investigates the use of active learning for control of industrial process.
 In this context it allows automated modeling and control of industrial processes.
 The authors anticipate that the adoption of this technique depends on the practitioner having confidence in the systems behavior.
 For this reason we present the systems behavior as an objective function constructed from a series of intuitive functions (constraints, transitions, exploration, and exploitation/control) which is more transparent but requires more design parameters.